ranzbak/fpga-workshop/05-varreg/readme.md

-# Tasks
+# Registers and variables

-This example shows how to use tasks in verilog.
+This example shows the difference between variables and registers.
-Tasks can have any number of inputs and outputs.

 ## Requirements